EdgarAllenExile/nvim.config/README.md

 ## To Do or Improve

 I would like to work out the best way to properly integrate nvim into VSc

+I think that the best way to do this is to either use an alternative `init.lua` or to use the fancy nvim is vscode conditions?

+`You can also use exists('g:vscode') in your init.vim (or vim.g.vscode in init.lua) to check if Nvim is running in vscode.`